-Prudential Insurance Disability Claims
+Prudential Long Term Disability Claims Attorneys

 Group insurance for employers that Prudential provides includes short-term disability and long-term disability insurance, and Prudential claims that more than 85 percent of short-term disability decisions are made within the first 10 days of notice.
 Prudential also claims that over 93 percent of long-term disability decisions occur within the earlier of the benefit effective date or 45 days from first notice.

 According to the Prudential webpage about long-term disability insurance, their policy may act as a safeguard to replace a portion of your lost income, and the company will even work with you to provide rehabilitation.
 While these benefits sound reassuring, it is common for Prudential to dispute or limit coverage for group disability insurance claims.
 If you or a loved one have been wrongfully denied long-term disability benefits by Prudential, the lawyers at Abell and Capitan Law are prepared to help.